jsr6720/goodreads-csv-to-md/posts/2018-10-12-the-tycoons.md

 ## My Review 4/5

+### Date Read
+2018/10/12

+### Date Added
+2018/09/26

-First.
+My Thoughts: First.
 This is not not a biography of the four tycoons as much as it is a trawling history from the end of the Civil War through the early 1900s.<br/><br/>However there are many lessons in the boom/bust cycle of frothy investing that are playing out again today with technology firms.<br/><br/>A great read that goes several manager structures deeper than just the figureheads and how that impacted the everyday man.
 Just be prepared for chapters of context that are skim-able.

 ---